 A region is full of hidden treasures with wooded hillsides and well-stocked trout streams running through the seven deep, lush valleys.

-The Seven Valleys [Les Sept Vallées] is a charming area, unspoilt and with a wealth of restaurants and vibrant markets, and is only one hour’s drive south of the channel tunnel and ports of Calais and Boulogne.
+The Seven Valleys [Les Sept Vallées] is a charming area, unspoilt and with a wealth of restaurants and vibrant markets, and is only one hour’s drive south of Calais’ channel tunnel and ports Boulogne.

-Discover the charming villages with traditional fermettes, chateaux and historic battlefields including those of Agincourt and Crécy.
+Discover the charming villages with traditional fermettes, chateaux and historic battlefields, including Agincourt and Crécy.

 Not only does this area contain magnificent forests to wander through, but it was also a collection of historic small towns and quaint villages to explore.